SoftUni/Free-Java-Certification-Course/lessons/06-Advanced-Conditional-Statements.md

 #### 4. Lesson Topics
 In this lesson we cover the following topics:
-* What is coding and how to write code in Java?
-* Online coding environments and how to use repl.it to write Java code.
-* Writing commands in Java
-* Coding concepts
-  * Programming
-  * Commands
+* Complex Control-Flow
-  * Code
+* Nested Conditions
-  * Algorithms
+* Logical Operators
-  * IDEs
+* Switch-Case
-* Coding Exercises
+* Multi-Label Switch-Case

 #### 5. Resources
 <p>Remember that coding is a skill, which should be practiced.
 To learn to code, you should write code every day for a long time.
 Watching tutorials is not enough.
 You should code! </p>